Scope of our Program

-Compliance Liaisons have been appointed by the CEO and Board of Directors and are responsible for coordinating the day-to-day compliance activities in conjunction with the Compliance Officer.
+Compliance Liaisons have been appointed by the COO and Board of Directors and are responsible for coordinating the day-to-day compliance activities in conjunction with the Compliance Officer.
 These activities include audits, responses to hotline calls, and leading the organization’s Compliance Committees.
 The Compliance Liaisons also serve as the Privacy Officers.

 The MHCO Compliance Committee is comprised of members of the management team and other key staff positions.
 The Compliance Liaison is the chairperson for this committee.
 The committee meets at least quarterly, and more frequently as needed.
 SEE APPENDIX A- Committee Members.

 Historical Commitment to Christian Service and Ethical Business Practices